repobee/repobee-plug/docs/overview.rst

 Extension hooks extend the functionality of RepoBee in various ways.
 Unlike the core hooks, there are no default implementations of the extension hooks, and multiple implementations can be run on each invocation of RepoBee.
-All extension hooks are defined in :py:mod:`repobee_plug.exthooks`.
+All extension hooks are defined in :py:mod:`repobee_plug._exthooks`.

 .. _repobee built-ins: https://repobee.readthedocs.io/en/stable/plugins.html#built-in-plugins
 .. _repobee-junit4: https://github.com/repobee/repobee-junit4